Tina19961211/EEG-Brainwave-Analysis/README.md

 This research examines brain wave patterns across these psychiatric conditions:

 ### 🟢 **Healthy Control Group**
-The baseline—people without diagnosed psychiatric conditions.
+The baseline, people without diagnosed psychiatric conditions.
 Their EEG helps us understand what "typical" looks like.

 ### 🔴 **Addictive Disorder**
 **What it includes:** Alcohol use disorder, substance abuse, behavioral addictions